ruthvikvegunta/pyeasydcer/README.md

 ![1d76f7fc0d0996dc82eba411bf771449.png](images/6d2f2ea9cc96423a98d7ae3026bb8c9b.png)

-- What is happening in the above case is, pyeasydcer is forced tp ask the user for config
+- What is happening in the above case is, pyeasydcer is forced to ask the user for config
 	- When ever `-force` argument is used, pyeasydcer does not look into the saved config at all
 - **This is what is depicted in the above image**
 ---